Have you ever wondered whether you are poor? It’s not a simple question to answer, since definitions vary greatly.

 As FH understands poverty, the presence of sin in the world leads to broken relationships, which are the root causes of all kinds of poverty.
 We also understand that poverty is much more than a lack of material possessions.

 “I think I can define two main categories of human poverty,” explained Mizanur.
-“One is material poverty and another spiritual poverty.
+“One is material poverty and the other is spiritual poverty.
 In material poverty, there are many sub-groups, such as physical, social, mental, and emotional.
-God wants to save us from all kinds of poverty.”
+But God wants to save us from all kinds of poverty,” he added.

 The God Who Rescues From Poverty

-When Dr. Ward referred to himself as a “poor man,” he was not referring to a lack of money or things, but about his status before God.
+When Dr. Ward cited the “poor man” in Psalm 34, he was not referring to a lack of money or things, but about his status before God.
 He wrote, “If there’s one thing about my life which is worth telling, it’s the story of the great God who has always been there to listen when I cried out to Him in Jesus’s name.”